maitria/maitria.com/README.md

 There are two bash scripts.
 Well, three.
 - `generate.sh` generates the .html from .html.mustache and compiles SASS to CSS.
 It does a few other things, too.
 You'll want to open it up and make some adjustments for your setup if you use it.
 - `deploy.sh` is not something you'll need.
 For the maintainer (that's me &mdash; Alex), it's for making sure the code that's on github matches the code being served up when somebody goes to maitria.com.
 It pushes and uploads to the server.
 - `mdpreview.sh` hardly counts.
 It's a tiny script I created to make it easy to preview this README before pushing.
-You'll probably have to edit it.i
+You'll probably have to edit it.

 ###contributing
 Contributions are welcome, and we are friendly.